Delamere redevelopment project

 We’ve already made a number of improvements to many of our existing trails and we are now reviewing the site signage so that we can replace signage across the forest, making it easier for visitors to find their way around and follow the waymarked trails.

-Whitefield – Wellbeing, play and fitness - scheduled for early 2025
+Whitefield – Wellbeing, play and fitness - Work underway and scheduled for completion late Spring 2025

 Although the main car park for Delamere Forest is at the visitor centre where all the visitor facilities are, another notable option is Whitefield, just a stone’s throw away.